katsup07/keycloak-demo/IMPLEMENTATION_PLAN.md

 - Race condition potential: The cleanup function could theoretically have race conditions with concurrent revocations, though unlikely in practice.

-- No token validation in revoke: You might want to validate that the token being revoked actually belongs to the requesting user.
+- No token validation in revoke: Might want to validate that the token being revoked actually belongs to the requesting user.